Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/2f022da8-1d9e-4e15-aa0a-38405e47f9aa)
 *Figure 17: Image showing the in game UI and stamina circle indicator circled in red.
 Image Taken By: Steven Grevera*

 Stamina is used to sprint in the game and allows for running if being chased or just traversing things faster.
-Stamina can be increased in it’s regeneration rate, never in it’s maximum amount.
+Stamina can be increased in its regeneration rate but never in its maximum amount.
 Using coffee, karuta and some passive items.

 ## Magatama Total
  ![image](https://github.com/user-attachments/assets/67ae82b6-d914-4b88-bbd1-d8c3b8bb2413)
-*Figure 18: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red.
+*Figure 18: Image showing the in-game UI along with the inventory open and expanded and Magatama count indicator circled in red.
 Image Taken By: Steven Grevera*

-To the right of your candles and right below your health bar is the total amount of Magatama you have in your current level’s session.
+To the right of your candles and right below your health bar is the total amount of Magatama you have in your current level session.
 As you pick one up, you will obtain a green glowing orb in the orbs listed in that section.
-If you play at higher levels, this count of three can raise to 5.
-You must have all orbs glowing green in order to properly use the levels exit.
+If you play at higher levels, this count of three can be raised to five.
+You must have all orbs glowing green in order to properly use the level exit.

  ![image](https://github.com/user-attachments/assets/f907c05c-0626-4f04-866a-f848216cb66b)
- *Figure 19: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red with one obtained.
-Image Taken By: Steven Grevera)
+*Figure 19: Image showing the in-game UI along with the inventory open and expanded and Magatama count indicator circled in red with one obtained.
+Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/1841d1da-8bae-4057-abd0-72460065c553)
- *Figure 20: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red with all three obtained.
+*Figure 20: Image showing the in-game UI along with the inventory open and expanded and Magatama count indicator circled in red with all three obtained.
 Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/eba649d5-749c-4973-a791-8638c1fa58e1)
  *Figure 21: Image showing a Magatama from further away.
 Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/157d4661-1edb-4be9-9725-f9ec0d86dadc)